-Pochettino took over as manager of Espanyol in January 2009, with the club third from bottom in La Liga, and he guided them to a 10th place finish.
-His charges finished 11th the following season and narrowly missed out on a UEFA Europa League spot in the 2010/11 campaign, ending up in 8th position.
+The Argentine took over as manager of Espanyol in January 2009, with the club third from bottom in La Liga, and he guided them to a 10th place finish.
+The following season the Spanish club finished 11th and then narrowly missed out on a UEFA Europa League spot in the 2010/11 campaign, ending up in eighth position.

 He left the club a few months into the 2012/13 campaign, after overseeing another mid-table finish for the financially-troubled side, and Southampton chairman Nicola Cortese gave him his first job in the Barclays Premier League in January.
 His debut season on the South Coast included impressive wins over reigning Premier League champions Manchester City, Liverpool and Chelsea.